Lapland-UAS-Tequ/tequ-setup-triton-inference-server/README.md

 - IBM Cloud Kubernetes cluster
 - CLI tools & plugins installed
 - Knowledge how IBM Cloud & Docker & Kubernetes works (this example does not work copy&paste)

+This example is tested with usual cluster with no GPUs available.

 ```
 ibmcloud login